GaloisInc/adapt/src/main/scala/com/galois/adapt/ir/README.md

 The following entity resolution occurs

   * `UnitDependency` records are merged into their closest non-unit subject ancestor
+  * `Subject` process records get their `cmdLine` field from fork events if they don't have that information already
   * `Netflow` records are deduplicated based on the local IP, global IP, and port
   * `FileObject` records are merged by their path, type, and local principal.
 Filepath information found on some `Event` records is moved onto the `FileObject`.